Coffee plants are an incredibly popular houseplant. They require minimal care and are relatively inexpensive to purchase.

-- Everything you need to grow your own Arabica coffee tree plant!
+- Everything you need to grow your own Arabica coffee tree plants!
 Makes a wonderful indoor house plant from natural Arabica Coffee Beans.

-- This charming set comes with: 2 - 4” seedling plant pots with trays, 2 - compressed coconut coir grow disks, 2 - plant markers for easy labeling, 2...
+- This charming gift set comes with: 2 - 4” seedling plant pots with trays, 2 - seed starting soil disks made from coconut coir, 2 - plant markers for...